epics-docs/epics-docs/specs/AccessSecurity.rst

 #.
 When the value is found to be 1, asInit is called and the value set
    back to 0.
 #.
 The record is treated as an asynchronous record.
 Completion occurs
-   when the new access conﬁguration has been initialized or a time-out occurs.
+   when the new access configuration has been initialized or a time-out occurs.
 If initialization fails the record is placed into alarm with a severity determined by BRSV.

 Record Type Description
 '''''''''''''''''''''''

-Each ﬁeld of each record type has an associated access security level of ASL0 or ASL1 (default value).
+Each field of each record type has an associated access security level of ASL0 or ASL1 (default value).
 Fields which operators normally change are assigned ASL0, other fields are assigned ASL1.
 For example, the VAL field of an analog output record is assigned ASL0 and all other fields ASL1.